Fields

 dict

-class tortoise.fields.data.TextField(pk=False, unique=False, index=False, **kwargs)[source]
+class tortoise.fields.data.TextField(primary_key=None, unique=False, db_index=False, **kwargs)[source]

 Large Text field.